technicat/technicat-on-software/README.md

-Essays I originally wrote on my website and then self-published and unpublished as a book, and now they're here, plus some new ones I thought were not bad.
+Originally a set of software development essays I wrote on my website and then self-published and unpublished as a book, and now they're here, plus some bloggish stuff I thought was not bad.
 Now in [asciidoc](https://gist.github.com/dcode/0cfbf2699a1fe9b46ff04c41721dda74).

 Copyright &copy; Technicat LLC.